INTRA-DISTRICT SCHOOL CHOICE APPLICATION PERIOD CLOSED

 Choice will be limited by transportation feasibility and classroom space availability.

 K-6 School Choice Timeline

-Mid-August: Round 2 Decisions - Parents notified of school choice decision
+Mid-August: Parents notified of school choice application outcome.

-**Applications after August 1 and during the school year will be considered on a case-by-case basis and must be made through a direct request to the Supervisory Union**
+**Applications after August 1st and throughout the school year will be considered on a case-by-case basis and must be made through a direct request to the Supervisory Union**